Service level

-Service level is used in supply-chain management and in inventory management to measure the performance of inventory replenishment policies.
+The term "service level" is used in supply-chain management and in inventory management to measure the performance of inventory replenishment policies.
 Under consideration, from the optimal solution of such a model also the optimal size of back orders can be derived.
+A back order is an order placed for an item which is out-of-stock and awaiting fulfillment.
 Unfortunately, this optimization approach requires that the planner knows the optimal value of the back order costs.
 As these costs are difficult to quantify in practice, the logistical performance of an inventory node in a supply network is measured with the help of technical performance measures.
 The target values of these measures are set by the decision maker.

+Definitions and typology

 Several definitions of service levels are used in the literature as well as in practice.
 These may differ not only with respect to their scope and to the number of considered products but also with respect to the time interval they are related to.
 These performance measures are the key performance indicators (KPI) of an inventory node which must be regularly monitored.
 If the controlling of the performance of an inventory node is neglected, the decision maker will not be able to optimize the processes within a supply chain.